Rishthegreat/Notes/School/Civil Rights Movement.md

 		- He said that if a law is morally wrong, then you have an obligation to not follow it
 	- The Bible and Christianity
 		- The Bible says that racism was wrong
+- Strategies
+	- Nonviolent Protest
+	- Passive Resistance
+	- Economic Challenges and Boycotts
+	- Legal Challenges through the Courts
+	- Media Attention (TV)
+	- Legislation??
 #### The Student Nonviolent Coordinating Committee - SNCC
 - Most radical of the groups
-- CORE
+#### CORE
 - Found during WW2
-- NAACP
+#### NAACP
 - The largest group and focused on the court and court ruling
 - Founded in 1909